NVE/Varsom-Regobs-Translations/README.md

 Some content is dynamic.
 Eg content in select-menus and help texts.
 These can be updated in the database, and api and app (and web) will sync the changes without the need for a new release.
 These files are found in `kdvelements` and `helptexts`.
 They do not follow the i18n standard so editing must be done in the json files directly.
 Again, Atom might be a good editor for this.

 *Note, that in the kdvelements file, most of the "name" elements are restricted to 30chars.
 This is because the elements are used in select-menus which often are restricted in width (e.g. on a mobile phone).
 Exceptions from this rule may be seen when norwegian or english name are larger than 30 chars.*

+## Linking translation files into another project

+1. Inside `Varsom-Regobs-Translations`, run `npm link`
+2. Inside the other project that uses `Varsom-Regobs-Translations`, run `npm link "@varsom-regobs-common/translations"`.

+You can now edit the files inside the local `Varsom-Regobs-Translations` folder, and the changes should be linked/available in the other project.

 ## Using i18n-editor to edit translation files